-However, the approximation of uncertainty in %Nc based directly on uncertainty in CNDC parameters a and b, using the previously determined credible interval boundaries (Figure 3), were found to contain the entire credible region for all varieties within location evaluated (Figure 6a).
-Therefore, this approach directly using the uncertainty in CNDC parameters is quite uninformative and should be used as a last resort to estimate %Nc uncertainty when the credible region defined from either the original model fit or from the paired CNDClo or CNDCup curves is unavailable.
-In the absence of the credible region defined directly from the fitted hierarchical Bayesian model, the CNDClo and CNDCup (Table 7) are a suitable first-order representation of the credible region for %Nc.
+However, the approximation of uncertainty in %Nc based on the indirect calculation method were found to contain the entire credible region for all varieties within location evaluated (Figure 5).
+Therefore, the indirect calculation approach based on uncertainty in CNDC parameters is less informative than either the directly modeled or parameterized estimate approaches.
+In the absence of the credible region defined directly from the fitted hierarchical Bayesian model (i.e., directly modeled approach), using the CNDClo and CNDCup (Table 5) (i.e., parameterized estimate approach) is a suitable first-order representation of the credible region for %Nc.

 Evaluating Differences between Critical N Concentration